Kodular/Documentation/docs/components/storage/sqlite.md

 ## Overview

-A non-visible component that accesses the application''s SQLite database. <br>Component credits\: Carlos Pedroza
+A non-visible component that accesses the application''s SQLite database.
+Component credits\: Carlos Pedroza

 ## Events